 Oxford AstraZeneca vaccine

-COVID-19 vaccination and blood clotting information about your vaccination (EXTERNAL LINK)
+COVID-19 vaccination and blood clotting information about your vaccination (EXTERNAL PDF LINK)

 New guidance has been issued for the use of the Oxford AstraZeneca Covid-19 vaccine.